My Life! Teaching in a Korean University

 #2: Halloween Bingo

 Let’s get real here, who doesn’t love a good Bingo game?
-Basically everyone does, including university students in Korea which is why this can make quite a fun Halloween game for ESL.
+Everyone does, including university students in Korea which is why this can make quite a fun Halloween game for ESL.

 However, the even better way is to elicit Christmas words from your students and write them on the whiteboard.
 Give students a blank Bingo grid, and they can choose which words to include and where to put them.
 Have enough variety of words so that you have only 1 winner for each round.